brivo-mobile-team/brivo-mobile-sdk-android/README.md

 ### Usage

 To initialize the Brivo Mobile SDK call the initialize method with the application context and with the BrivoConfiguration object.
 The BrivoConfiguration object requires the clientId and secretId which is provided by Brivo.
-Valid Brivo URL’s also need to be specified in the Brivo configuration object
+These need to be specified in accordance with the selected `useEURegion` boolean passed to the configuration object.

 ```kotlin